co-cart/co-cart/README.md

 ---

-## Get involved
+## Contributing to CoCart Lite

+If you have a patch or have stumbled upon an issue with CoCart Lite (Core), you can contribute this back to the code.
+Please read our [contributor guidelines](https://github.com/co-cart/co-cart/blob/trunk/.github/CONTRIBUTING.md) for more information how you can do this.

+### Join the Community

 Do you like the idea of creating a headless e-commerce with WooCommerce?
-Got questions or feedback?
+Have questions or feedback?
 We'd love to hear from you.
-Come join our [community](https://cocart.xyz/community/?utm_medium=gh&utm_source=github&utm_campaign=readme&utm_content=cocart)! ❤️
+Come join the CoCart [community](https://cocart.xyz/community/?utm_medium=gh&utm_source=github&utm_campaign=readme&utm_content=cocart)! ❤️

-CoCart Lite also welcomes contributions.
-There are many ways to support the project!
-If you don't know where to start, this guide might help >> [How to contribute?](https://github.com/co-cart/co-cart/blob/trunk/.github/CONTRIBUTING.md)

 ---